 House Of The Dragon Season 2 Recap: What Happens This Season?

-House of the Dragon Season 2 begins with grief and retaliation.
+House Of The Dragon Season 2 begins with grief and retaliation.
 After Lucerys’ death, Rhaenyra’s side wants justice, Daemon wants action, and the Greens are forced to live inside the consequences of Aemond and Vhagar’s mistake.
 Blood and Cheese turns that pain into a new atrocity, making the war even harder to contain.

 From there, Season 2 becomes a story about control slipping away.
 Rhaenyra struggles to rule without becoming what her enemies claim she is.
 Alicent watches the system she helped protect move beyond her reach.
 Criston Cole keeps failing upward.
 Aemond becomes more dangerous because he is both useful and unstable.
 Daemon’s Harrenhal visions force him to confront the parts of himself that power alone cannot fix.